Chinese Taiwan

 The FSC is a member of the International Forum of Independent Audit Regulators (IFIAR).

-The FCPAACT was founded in December 1946.
-The FCPAACT represents four provincial member associations.
-The objectives of the FCPAACT are to enhance the functions of CPAs, improve the operational abilities of CPAs, contribute to economic development, promote international exchanges of research and experience to the accountancy profession, and to develop the career of CPAs.
+The FCPAACT was founded in December 1946 and it is the only professional accountancy organization in Chinese Taiwan.
+The FCPAACT is a national federation representing four group member associations: the Taiwan Provincial CPA Association, Taipei City CPA Association, Taichung City CPA Association, and Kaohsiung CPA Association.
+The objectives of the FCPAACT are to enhance the functions of CPAs, improve the operational abilities of CPAs, contribute to economic development, promote international exchanges of research and experience to the accountancy profession, and to develop the career of CPAs in Chinese Taiwan.
 Membership in the FCPAACT is mandatory for all CPAs and CPA firms.

 Adoption of International Standards

-Under the same Act, the FSC is responsible for conducting QA inspections for CPAs and CPA firms that have been approved to audit public interest entities.
+Under the same Act, the FSC is responsible for conducting QA inspections for CPAs and CPA firms that have been approved to audit public interest entities in Chinese Taiwan.
 The FSC has delegated the function of these QA inspections to its Accounting and Auditing Supervision Division of the Securities and Futures Bureau (SFB).
 This QA system adopts a cycle and risk-based approach and is separate from that of the FCPAACT.
 In 2011, the FSC signed an arrangement with the Public Company Accounting Oversight Board (PCAOB) of the United States and alongside the SFB, conducts joint inspections.
 It is remains to be clarified if the FSC’s system is aligned with the best practices of SMO 1.
+Quality management standards are adopted by both the FCPAACT and FSC as TWSQM.

 Current Status: Partially Adopted

-The Certified Public Accountants Act (the Act) establishes all initial professional development (ID) and continuing professional development (CPD) requirements.
+The Certified Public Accountants Act (the Act) establishes all initial professional development (ID) and continuing professional development (CPD) requirements in Chinese Taiwan.
 As prescribed under the Act, the Financial Supervisory Council (FSC) is responsible for administering all IPD in order for individuals to become Certified Public Accountants (CPAs), while the Federation of CPA Associations of Chinese Taiwan (FCPAACT) is responsible for implementing CPD requirements for CPAs.
 Local universities are responsible for establishing and administering the accounting degree programs that are required to be completed for individuals to enter the profession.
 The CPA exam, which is taken following the completion of an applicable university degree is administered by the Ministry of Examination.
+As of May 2024, the IES are adopted.

 Current Status: Partially Adopted